malenov/hello-world/README.md

 # hello-world
-My first hello world repo at Git Hub
+My first hello world repo at Git Hub.

+This is my first attempt to understand Git Hub.